Coordinating child education video included.

 The system: think of a group of laminated kitchen place mats at the dinner table.
-These visual reminders immerse the child and the parent(s) into evidence-based strategies, based on Applied Behavior Analysis principles, along with video instructions, that will last a lifetime for all family members.
+These visual reminders immerse the child and the parent(s) into evidence-based strategies, based on Evidence-based Techniques used in Therapy, along with video instructions, that will last a lifetime for all family members.

 The system will serve as a visual reminder of all of the techniques that can and should be used in the home, community and school on a daily basis that reduce stress for the family.

 Visual Place Mat Engagement System